watcheez/snakOS/README.md

 I am driving this project from a **linux machine (Ubunut 24 LTS)**.
 So all the tools I use have only been tested on this OS.

-To have the project running, I am using `qEMU` to emulate the system boot of the snakOS.
+To have the project running, I am using `qEMU` to emulate the system boot of the snakOs.

 To compile the assembly code, I use `nasm`.
-And to be able to compile C code which is used by the snakOS, I use an **i386-elf** cross compiler.
+And to be able to compile C code which is used by the snakOs, I use an **i386-elf** cross compiler.

 ## Installation